jslorrma/keyrings.artifacts/README.md

 The package is designed to be used with the [`pixi`](https://pixi.sh/latest/), [`uv`](https://docs.astral.sh/uv/) or [`pip`](https://pip.pypa.io/en/stable/) package manager to authenticate with Azure DevOps Artifacts.
 It provides a secure and convenient way to store and retrieve credentials without exposing them in the source code or local configuration files.

+## Acknowledgements

+This package was heavily inspired by a pull request of [tomporaer](https://github.com/temporaer) and [javuc1](https://github.com/javuc1) in Microsoft's `artifacts-keyring` repository and their [idea of a plain Python version]((https://github.com/microsoft/artifacts-keyring/pull/56)).
+Since the PR has not been merged since February 2023, it seems unlikely that it will be merged, which led to the decision to create this package.

+## Installation

 Detailed documentation on how to setup the usage can be found in the respective package manager documentation:

 > **Note:** As the `keyrings.artifacts` package is a drop-in replacement for the original `artifact-keyring` package, the usage is the same.
 The only difference is the package name and the installation method (see [below](#installation)).